TehBigA/discooord/README.md

 **This project is still in its infancy and may contain bugs or not fully implement the [Discord API](https://discordapp.com/developers/docs/intro).**

-This is a symptom of starting this for a gaming community and as a learning experience (so implementation has mostly been as needed).
+This is a byproduct of writing a bot for a gaming community and as a learning experience (so implementation has mostly been as needed).
 Also I didn't like the existing libraries I came across.
 Now that I'm putting this up here I hope it motivates me to really polish this off.

 ## Requirements
 - requests